 RTA offers Paratransit service, a curb-to-curb transit service, to certified individuals with disabilities who are functionally unable to use regular fixed routes.
 To become certified, you must complete an application and schedule and appointment at the RTA Certification Center.
 If you are approved you will be certified for the service.
 To get started, please visit i-riderta.org to complete an online application.
 Or you may call 937-425-8444 to have application mailed to you.

 Schedules, Maps and Alerts

 Schedules can be picked up at any RTA Transit Center and at more than 80 locations, including hospitals, social service agencies and employment centers around Montgomery County.
-Also, you may visit Schedules to view or download a printable schedule.
+You may visit Schedules to view or download a printable schedule.
 Also download the Transit or Moovit apps for realtime bus information for free on your smart phone.

 - Determine the direction of your trip and the day you will travel.
 The schedules are separated into Weekday, Saturday and Sunday service.

 - Find the major stop listing closest to where you will catch the bus.
 There is not room on a schedule to list all bus stops, so locate the closest corresponding stop location for the beginning of your trip.

 - Read down the list of times under this stop to see what time the bus will arrive at your stop.
 You will need to estimate the time if your stop is in between the listed times or use the previous major stop time.

 - Simply read across the page to the bus stop listing closest to where you want to go.
 The time listed will tell you approximately what time the bus will arrive and what time you will arrive at your destination.

 - The letters in circles under the major stop listings are also noted on the map so you can easily find the location.